GM taps former Trump aide to head lobbying efforts

-WASHINGTON (Reuters) - General Motors Co (GM.N) said on Wednesday it has tapped a former Trump administration economic and trade adviser to head its public policy efforts.
+WASHINGTON (Reuters) - General Motors Co said on Wednesday it has tapped a former Trump administration economic and trade adviser to head its public policy efforts.

 The largest U.S. automaker said it hired Everett Eissenstat, who was until recently a senior White House aide on economic and trade issues, as its new senior vice president for global public policy.
 The 55-year-old Oklahoma native will report to Chief Executive Mary Barra.